-The University owes enormous gratitude to the students, academics, administrative, technical and industrial staff, as well as our social partners who gave their time and expertise to create the University of Malta Strategic Plan 2020-2025.
-The plan was approved by Senate on the 30 May 2019 and by Council on the 21 July 2019 plan.
+The University owes enormous gratitude to the students, academics, administrative, technical and industrial staff, as well as our social partners who gave their time and expertise to create the University of Malta's Strategic Plan 2020-2025.
+The plan was approved by Senate on the 30 May 2019 and by Council on the 21 June 2019.
 The collective feedback has helped to develop our thinking, our knowledge and our vision for the University.

 The development of the current plan reflects the evolving state of higher education, the economy, industry, and society.
 Although every new plan differs in some ways from previous plans, each one emphasises consistency in our mission, vision and values.
 It also draws even greater attention to our focus on the students’ experience, the needs and contributions of the academic community, and our impact on society.
 It is important for the University to engage in strategic planning, particularly at a time when rapid economic change, competitive forces, shifts in public demand and advances in technology pose challenges to every aspect of higher education.